What is Brocade Fabric?

 Brocade is a fabric woven with an elaborate raised design, often using gold or silver threads.
-While originally made of only of silk, brocade fabrics today can be woven from a variety of fibers.
+While originally made of only of silk fibers, brocade fabrics can be found today woven from a variety of natural and synthetic fibers.

 The fabric is almost always thick and features a weave with floating threads to create a lustrous surface and sheen.
 Many brocade fabrics have different background weaves and often showcase an elaborate embroidered surface weave.

 Brocades are not reversible like a damask weave on a tablecloth fabric.
 The back of the fabric can be smooth or show cut threads almost like a fringe.

 You may find fabrics labeled as Imperial Brocade.
 These feature the gold or silver threads woven throughout or used to embellish a design.
 Heavy brocade fabrics used for upholstery are called Brocatelle.
 Brocade velvet features a raised pattern and a woven background.

 First, it is essential to read the garment or accessory label for fiber content and care instructions.
 Depending on the type of fibers used in weaving, some brocades can be hand washed, while others must be professionally dry cleaned.
 Because of the weaving method used to create the intricate patterns, brocade fabric often shrinks when wet.
 Dry cleaning is always the preferred cleaning method especially for expensive items.

 If hand washing is suggested, always use cool water and a mild detergent.

 Never scrub vigorously or wring the garment.
 Extra care should be taken when laundering the fabric to protect the longer floating threads that form the design and give brocade its lovely finish from breakage.

 For upholstered furniture covered with brocade fabrics, use a professional cleaner.
 If you choose to use a home cleaning system or a stain remover, always test it on a hidden area first to be sure there is no fading or excessive damage.